KTachibanaM/broccoli-server/README.md

 * `worker_manager`: The backend server that schedules and runs workers which query and manipulate the content repository.
 It exposes a declarative API for end users to schedule workers
 * `api`: The backend server that hosts information about the content management dashboards.
 It additionally exposes a configurable selected portion of the content repository to the public Internet
 * `broccoli-web`: The frontend webapp that mainly displays the content management dashboards and additionally offers the UI to schedule the workers

+## Pluggability
+TBD

+## Getting Started
+* Follow `README.md` under `broccoli` to start a broccoli instance without plugins
+* Then follow the `README.md` under the plugin codebase to configure the broccoli instance for the plugin's specific use case